Kampong Menglait

-Kampong Menglait (Kampung Menglait) is a village located in the Brunei–Muara District of Brunei.
-It also serves as a key neighbourhood and commercial area within Bandar Seri Begawan, the capital of the country.
-With a population of 3,311 in 2021, Menglait is part of Mukim Gadong 'B' and covers an area of approximately 83.15 ha.
+Kampong Menglait (Kampung Menglait) or simply known as Menglait, is a village in Brunei–Muara District, Brunei, as well as a neighbourhood and commercial area in the capital Bandar Seri Begawan.
+The population was 2,262 in 2016.
+It is one of the villages within Mukim Gadong 'B'.
+The postcode is BE3919.

 Etymology

-Kampong Menglait was originally known as Gadong Estate, which was primarily filled with rubber plantations.
-In the past, the area was referred to as Sungai Asgar, believed to be where soldiers were raised and where they hid during the Second World War.
-Additionally, Kampong Menglait and its surrounding areas were known as Sungai Lubuk.
+Kampong Menglait used to be known as Gadong Estate which was only filled with rubber plantations.
+In the past, the village was known as Sungai Asgar, which was believed to be the place where soldiers were raised and where they hid during the Second World War.
+Kampong Menglait and its surroundings are also known as Sungai Lubuk.